-SA Health is committed to supporting the conduct of high quality health and medical research across the public health system.
+SA Health is committed to supporting the conduct of

 The ethical review of research is an important step in ensuring the quality of research and maintaining the welfare of research participants.
 It is a requirement that all research conducted at South Australian public health institutions, or involving clients of South Australian public health institutions, including regional health services, hospitals, community health services, public health clinics and associated programs, complies with the SA Health Research Ethics Policy (PDF 214KB) and SA Health Research Governance Policy (PDF 111KB).